11 Things to know before travelling to the Dominican Republic

 3. You may not need a Tourist Card

-If you are a citizen of Argentina, Chile, Ecuador, Israel, Japan, Peru, South Korea and Uruguay – lucky you, you don’t need a visa or a tourist card to visit the Dominican Republic.
+If you are a citizen of Argentina, Chile, Ecuador, Israel, Japan, Peru, South Korea and Uruguay – lucky you, you don’t need a visa or pay tourism entry tax (previously known as a tourist card) to visit the Dominican Republic.

-From April 2018, if you are from the United States, United Kingdom or any EU member countries, you don’t need a visa, but you will need a tourist card.
-The tourist card has a US $10 fee which is included in your airfare.
+From April 2018, if you are from the United States, United Kingdom or any EU member countries, you don’t need a visa, but you will need to pay tourism entry tax.
+The tourism entry tax has a US $10 fee which is included in your airfare.
 If you bought your flight before April 2018, you can pay the fee on arrival.

 The Dominican Republic welcomes citizens from a whopping 95 countries to visit without a visa (although the US$10 fee is still required).
 To see the complete list of countries, as well as the exemptions, please visit the Dominican Republic visa and passport requirements page.